mfrasca/geo-identify-trees/InitialStatus.md

 Then there's nothing I should explain to you.
 ## You are a botanist, specialised in a field
 You identify the plants of your speciality, then ask colleagues to identify plants outside of your specialization field.
+## You are not a botanist
 You start by associating an accession code to each plant.
-It does not matter if you are able to identify it completely, or not, just make sure every individual is identifiable.
+It does not matter if you are able to identify it, or not, just make sure every individual is identifiable.
+You want to be sure that the accession code is physically attached to the plant.
+Print it on an aluminium plate, then tie the plate to the plant, make sure it will not fall off.
+You do not want to damage the individual, and you do not want that time, rain, or sun will damage the plate.
+This suggests aluminium as support material and striking rather than painting as printing method.
+Take pictures of every plant, make sure you include in every picture a copy of the accession code, store the pictures in your database.